Visiting the Philippines

 - Isaw - BBQ Chicken intestines

-- Ice Candy – Sweet, home-made, flavored ground ice (often mango)
+- Ice Candy – Sweet, home-made, flavoured ground ice (often mango)

 - Inasal – BBQ, grilled or rotisserie chicken